Annual Physical Examination (APE)

 - DOLE Mandate - according to the Omnibus Rules, Labor Code, Book IV*, the Department of Labor and Employment (DOLE) mandates that employers are required to provide annual medical examinations for their employees, as part of Occupational Health and Safety standards.

-- Corporate Requirement - after receiving the Annual Physical Examination, employees are required to submit the medical clearance certificate, signed by their physician, as proof that they are fit to work and as an essential requirement for employment records.
-This document will be submitted along with copies of medical test results and doctor's findings.
-This document will also indicate if the employee has medical conditions that require management or treatment.
+Corporate Requirement - after undergoing the Annual Physical Examination, employees are required to submit the medical clearance certificate, signed by their physician, along with copies of lab results and doctor’s findings.
+This document confirms whether an employee is Fit to Work, including Class B Fit to Work status where applicable, noting any health conditions that may need ongoing management or treatment.

 What are the APE packages that Unihealth Southwoods Hospital have?

-Scan this QR code to see our Pre-Employment and Annual Physical Exam Packages and their prices.
+Scan this QR code to see our Pre-Employment and Annual Physical Exam Packages, including Chest X-ray in the Philippines, lab test bundles, and more.

 Helpful Answers